wix/Detox/docs/Introduction.GettingStarted.md

 detox test
 ```

+### Ran all test suites
+When the tests have completed you will see the following for completed Android tests in your terminal

+`Ran all test suites matching /e2e/i with tests matching "^((?!:ios:).)*$".`

+Similarly for iOS tests you will see:

+`Ran all test suites matching /e2e/i with tests matching "^((?!:android:).)*$".`

+This maybe confusing at first, but this is due to the fact that Detox uses a negative lookahead to match the tests to run.
+Which means that for the expression to match, the part within `(?!...)` must not match.

 That's it.
 Your first failing Detox test is running!

 Next, we'll go over usage and how to make this test [actually pass](Introduction.WritingFirstTest.md).